Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Abstract

 \section{Abstract}

-We introduce and discuss the \textsc{Minimum Capacity-Preser\-ving Subgraph (MCPS)} problem: given a directed graph and a retention ratio $\stretcha \in (0,1)$, find the smallest subgraph that, for each pair of vertices~$(u,v)$, preserves at least a fraction $\stretcha$ of a maximum $u$-$v$-flow's value.
-This problem originates from the practical setting of reducing the power consumption in a computer network: it models turning off as many links as possible while retaining the ability to transmit at least $\stretcha$ times the traffic compared to the original network.
+{We introduce and discuss the \probf{MCPS} problem: given a directed graph with edge capacities $\ecap$ and a retention ratio $\stretcha \in (0,1)$, find the smallest subgraph that, for each pair of vertices~$(u,v)$, preserves at least a fraction $\stretcha$ of a maximum $u$-$v$-flow's value.
+This problem originates from the practical setting of reducing the power consumption in a computer network: it models turning off as many links as possible, while retaining the ability to transmit at least $\stretcha$ times the traffic compared to the original network.

-First we prove that \prob{MCPS} is NP-hard already on \acp{DAG}.
+First we prove that \prob{MCPS} is NP-hard already on a restricted set of \acp{DAG} with unit edge capacities.
 Our reduction also shows that a closely related problem (which only considers the arguably most complicated core of the problem in the objective function) is NP-hard to approximate within a sublogarithmic factor already on \acp{DAG}.
-In terms of positive results, we present a simple linear time algorithm that solves \prob{MCPS} optimally on \acp{DSP}.
+In terms of positive results, we present two algorithms that solve \prob{MCPS} optimally on \acp{DSP}: a simple linear-time algorithm for the special case of unit edge capacities and a cubic-time dynamic programming algorithm for the general case of non-uniform edge capacities.
 Further, we introduce the family of \acp{LSP}, a generalization of \acp{DSP} that also includes cyclic and very dense graphs.
-Not only are we able to solve \prob{MCPS} on \acp{LSP} in quadratic time, but our approach also yields straightforward quadratic time algorithms for several related problems such as \probl{MED} and \probl{DHC} on \acp{LSP}.
+Their properties allow us to solve \prob{MCPS} on \acp{LSP} by employing our \ac{DSP}-algorithms as subroutines.
+In addition, we give a separate quadratic-time algorithm for \prob{MCPS} on \acp{LSP} with unit edge capacities that also yields straightforward quadratic time algorithms for several related problems such as \probl{MED} and \probl{DHC} on \acp{LSP}. }